isomerpages/mlaw-lsb/notices-and-announcements/notices/_posts/2020-11-04-lsb-notice-renewal-of-practising-certificate-for-2021.md

-(b) Firms with more than one practising Registered Surveyor are to ensure that the name and address of practice are the same on all its application forms, unless otherwise intended
+(b) Firms with more than one practising Registered Surveyor are to ensure that the name and address of practice are the same on all its application forms, unless otherwise intended.